The Latest Google Search Console Updates: What You Need to Know

 Performance

-Along with the horny new UI, the most significant advantage of the Performance file, as compared to the old Search Analytics file, is the extension of the date variety to include 16 months of information in place of three months.
+Along with the horny new UI, the performance file’s most significant advantage, compared to the old Search Analytics file, is the extension of the date variety to include 16 months of information instead of three months.

 The Performance report gives click, influence, CTR, and average ranking metrics at a web page, question, country, and device stage.